andrescg2sj/Learning-Visualization/README.md

 # Install Python

-Note: On macOS and Linux systes you may already have some version of Python installed.
+Note: On macOS and Linux systems you may already have some version of Python installed.

 To check, open a terminal and type: